josrojas/ReactApexApi/README.md

 # Apex Maps - Documentation 🔎

-App to see the current maps rotation in Apex Legends using an API from apexlegendsstatus.com
+App to see the current maps rotation in Apex Legends using an API from `apexlegendsstatus.com`.

 This project was made using the next technologies:

 **HTML - CSS - JSX**

-**React**
+**REACT**

 # Requirements 📋